 There is a pause in the wetness falling from the sky, so I clasp this opportunity.
 Pulling the front door up behind me, I head out.

 I’m tearing down a road parallel with the main road running through the village.
 It’s quiet, and I’m on high alert as I propel myself listening to The Jam.
 Then I feel it, the gentle pitter-patter of gentle rain.
 I curse.
 My gloves are already wet from water spray and splashes.
 The traction on my rear wheels is a little compromised, and it’s going to get worse.

-And then it comes, on any day
+And then it comes,

 I can handle a little rain, I was brought up with it being a UK resident all my life.
 I believe everyone should get soaked once a year at least – to be one with nature.

 This particular soaking I’m about to get is fairly warm.
 It is June, after all.
 My Kinetic Balance Jacket and Raindek are working well, but my gloves are sodden.

 Gloves, gloves, gloves

 There is always talk on some Social Media groups associated with wheelchairs about gloves.
 Every so often, someone asks for recommendations.
 Streams of comments appear in the thread from people claiming to know which gloves are best.
 I believe that if you are an active user, no gloves are 100% full proof.
 They will wear out, and they will let the wet in.
 The only thing to be happy about with gloves is if they can keep your hands warm.
 But then they might not be that comfortable to use to manoeuvre a wheelchair due to their bulkiness.
 Fine for keeping hands warm when out in the cold, but possibly a bit cumbersome for propelling a mobility aid.